Sponsor a child

 Other charities, to avoid creating haves and have-nots between children on and not on the sponsorship program, run only community projects in an area.
 The child sponsorships for the children in the area will be put toward these projects that benefit the region.

 Where in the world can I sponsor a child?

-You can find sponsorship programs in many countries.
-SOS Children is in far more countries than any other sponsorship charity, with over 100 of the 125 countries where we work having children ready to be sponsored.
-SOS Children grows deep local roots, always respecting values and traditions, and supports children until they are independent.
+You can find sponsorship programmes in many countries.
+With SOS Children you can chose to sponsor in over 120 countries - far more countries than any other sponsorship charity.
+We grows deep local roots, always respecting values and traditions, and support children until they are independent.

 When a country improves economically, the SOS office in the country raises funds locally.
 Some of the countries where we have SOS Children's Villages, like Pakistan, India and South Africa, fund a high proportion of costs from within their country.

 What will I receive as a child sponsor?

 Our sponsorship handbook, gets sent to every new child sponsor and answers many of the questions you may have.
 For example: yes, you can write to a sponsored child, and yes, on their birthday you can contribute to a personal savings account for when they reach independence.
 You may even visit your sponsored child, if you let us know in advance.
 Please do get in touch for any other questions you have.

 Click on the image to the right for a downloadable copy of the sponsorship handbook (pdf).